AlexanderMatveev2908/PFN-job-application-tracker/README.md

 #### 🧪 Tests

+If your development environment uses **HTTPS** (via Nginx or another proxy), you’ll need an additional set of environment variables for testing.
+These variables point the **client** and **server** directly to their respective **HTTP endpoints**, bypassing the proxy.

+For this reason, both `PY_ENV` and `NEXT_PUBLIC_ENV` should be set to **test** when running tests.

+---

-Running tests directly on a Next.js app can be slow and flaky due to rebuild times.
+Running tests directly on a Next.js app can be slow and flaky because of rebuild times.

-Instead:
+To improve stability and speed, the recommended workflow is:

 1. **Build** the app